ryzendew/AffinityOnLinux/README.md

 ### PikaOS Special Instructions

+**Important:** The Python GUI installer does not work on PikaOS. **Please use the [AppImage version](#appimage-release) instead** until this issue is resolved.

-PikaOS users must replace the built-in Wine with WineHQ staging before installation.
+For legacy shell scripts: PikaOS users must replace the built-in Wine with WineHQ staging before installation.
 The installer scripts will display the required commands automatically.

 ## Additional Resources